MammasKallare/mKassa/README.md

 # mKassa

 A lightweight, open-source, cash register system for tablets and laptops.
+See mKassa-gui, which is meant to use this API.

 # Setup

-Install node.js and mongodb.
+Install NodeJS and mongodb.

-> mongod
+`mongod` starts the mongodb database.
-> npm start
+`npm start` starts this project with a local web server.